-These are the Company's separate financial statements prepared by law by Sofiyska Voda AD as a parent company where the investments in subsidiaries are presented at cost less impairment.
-Sofiyska Voda AD also prepares consolidated financial statements.
+These are the Group's consolidated financial statements prepared in accordance to the Accountancy Act by Sofiyska Voda AD as a parent company in the Group.

-The separate financial statements as of and for the year ended 31 December 2015 were approved for issuance by the Board of Directors on 11 April 2016.
+The consolidated financial statements as of and for the year ended 31 December 2015 were approved for issuance by the Board of Directors on 11 April 2016.